bioimagesuiteweb/bisweb/js/bin/Pipeline.md

 TODO:

-add unique names for each job (other than just the name of the command)
+~~add unique names for each job (other than just the name of the command)~~
-    - step1 for example should be the job name

 visualize pipeline on tree viewer?

-make job running command (e.g. node bisweb.js ... ) a parameter with reasonable defaults.
+~~make job running command (e.g. node bisweb.js ... ) a parameter with reasonable defaults.~~

+ * Currently does not support jobs that don't generate outputs (think about changing this or maybe making other commands that run through a .PHONY?)
-    - this will let you run it on a server, in background, etc.
+    - ~~this will let you run it on a server, in background, etc.~~
     - make it blankable so that people can specify Unix scripts
-    - right now job smoothImage results in command node bisweb.js smoothImage --> runnable smoothImage and if runnable is blank dont' add space --> "smoothImage" then it could be gulp build, cp , tar ,zip
+    - ~~right now job smoothImage results in command node bisweb.js smoothImage --> runnable smoothImage and if runnable is blank dont' add space --> "smoothImage" then it could be gulp build, cp , tar ,zip~~

     output directory